AppDaemon/appdaemon/DOCKER_TUTORIAL.md

 ```
 Now open up a web browser, and browse to http://docker_host_name:5050.
 You should see the "Welcome to HADashboard for Home Assistant" screen and see the Hello dashboard is available.

 If all of these checks work, congratulations!
 Docker and Appdaemon are a go on your system!
+Hit Control-C to cause Appdaemon to shutdown, and Docker will clean up and return to the command line.
+It's almost as if nothing happened... :)

 ## Permanent Configuration
 TODO